Get your FREE guide!

 The 21st century world is global.
 We travel, relocate, and move around easily.
 And even while staying put, we connect effortlessly with people all over the world.
 With so much cross over across nations and cultures, we have so much more knowledge of what goes on globally than ever before.

 We’re also intimately global in the problems we face.
 Climate change affects us all.
 Geopolitical circumstances hit home even when events are happening halfway across the globe.
-And the ups and downs of our economies are intricately intertwined.
+And the ups and downs of our economies and social movements are intricately intertwined.

 Global Awareness